-Privacy statement ReadID demo app
+Privacy statement ReadID demo apps

-What personal information is processed and stored?
+What personal information is processed and stored

 InnoValor thus does not collect personal information.
 We do not know nor want to know who the users of our demo app are and whose identity documents are scanned.

 The app however does need to process the personal information that is on the chip of the identity document, including privacy-sensitive information like name, date of birth, personal number and document number.
-In addition, the app scans via Optical Character Recognition technology (or alternatively via manual entry) the date of birth, date of expiry and document number since these are needed to get access to the information on the chip.
+In addition, the app scans via Optical Character Recognition technology (or alternatively via manual entry) the date of birth, date of expiry and document number, since these are needed to get access to the information on the chip.
 This is a security feature of the chip, to avoid unauthorized access to its contents.

-What non-personal information in collected and why?
+What non-personal information is collected and why?